-Students who withdraw from the university may be eligible for a refund of their tuition.
-The refund of tuition to which a student might be entitled is governed by university's Refund Policies, summarized on the Enrollment Agreement which you signed, and stated below in detail.
-Please note: Cancelling the Enrollment Agreement does not relieve the student of the obligation to repay education loans which he or she may have taken out.

-- 2. If the school closes before you graduate, you may be entitled to a refund.
+- 1. STUDENT'S RIGHT TO CANCEL: The institution shall refund 100 percent of the amount paid for institutional charges, minus a non-refundable deposit or application fee, if notice of cancellation is given by attending the first class session or by the seventh day after enrollment, whichever is later.
+You may withdraw from the school at any time, but it is your responsibility to notify the university.
+It is a student's responsibility to notify the university and the university shall provide a pro rata refund of nonfederal student financial aid program moneys paid for institutional charges to students who have completed 60 percent or less of the period of attendance.
+The student is expected to contact the registrar.
+Please note: Cancelling the Enrollment Agreement does not relieve the student of the obligation to repay education loans which he or she may have taken out. - 2.
+If the school closes before you graduate, you may be entitled to a refund.
 Contact the Bureau for Private Postsecondary Education at the address and phone number below for information. - 3.
 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement. - 4.
-A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling toll-free (888) 370-7589 or by completing a complaint form, which can be obtained on the bureau's Internet Web site: www.bppe.ca.gov. - 5.
+A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling toll-free (888) 370- 7589 or by completing a complaint form, which can be obtained on the bureau's Internet Web site: www.bppe.ca.gov. - 5.
 Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education: